guigncy/Dotfiles/README.md

 - Global `.gitconfig` with common aliases
 - `.gitignore_global` to ignore junk files
 - `install.sh` script to set everything up
+- All you need to do is run sudo chmod +x install.sh then ./install.sh

 Symlinks everything into `$HOME`.
-Simple and fast.